 Wherever you are on the Internet, avoid subjects like race, death or disaster.
 And especially avoid the “too soon” effect – joking about a sensitive incident too soon after it happens.

 There are two mistakes here.
 One could be just holding a drink in your hand, the other could be appearing obviously intoxicated in a selfie published online.
 Not long ago a schoolteacher posted a photo on Facebook of her visit to a brewery — while on vacation.
 She had a glass of wine in one hand and beer in the other.
 Parents saw the post and complained, and she was suspended by the school district.

 It might not seem like a big deal to use texting language and abbreviate words in online posts, could be risking internship and job prospects because of it.
 A Jobvite survey found that 66 percent of employers look negatively upon poor spelling and grammar on social media.
 Just because it’s more convenient to use abbreviations – resist the temptation and spell everything out!

 Once You Land That Amazing Internship…

-Once you land your dream summer internship, prepare for an amazing experience by choosing one of the student intern apartments at 33 Beekman.
-In the heart of Lower Manhattan and the famed financial district, these summer intern apartments have panoramic views of the Brooklyn Bridge, 24-hour security, and a fitness center plus easy access to all mass transit.
-Check out the amenities available now through intrnz.com and reserve your space!
+Once you land your dream summer internship, prepare for an amazing experience by choosing one of the three living options we offer.
+Check out the amenities available now and reserve your space!